 CMYK is recommended for any printed material.
 This includes all of Printful’s products, from apparel to mugs, posters, and more.

-Why do we use CMYK for printing?
+Why do we use CMYK for color printing?
 It reflects the colors more accurately.

 |What does it stand for||Red, Green, Blue||Cyan, Magenta, Yellow, Black|